MicrosoftDocs/azure-devops-docs/docs/marketplace/get-tfs-extensions.md

 ## Install TFS extensions when disconnected

-While you're disconnected from TFS, you can install free and preview extensions by downloading them, uploading them to your TFS, and then installing them in a project collection.
+When you're disconnected from TFS, you can install free and preview extensions by downloading them, uploading them to your TFS, and then installing them in a project collection.
 You can't install extensions when you're disconnected from TFS.

 ### Who can upload extensions?